 A city rich with culture and history, Kuching charms to locals and tourists

 The fairly populous city of Kuching, although modern, is unique for its incredible landscapes and fascinating indigenous culture, each with its own practices, language, food, and traditions.
 Fondly referred to as “Cat City” by locals (kucing is the Malay word for “cat”), the biggest draw to visiting Borneo’s largest city extends beyond its quirky feline-centric landmarks and attractions, but rather its breadth of once-in-a-lifetime experiences.
-Read on to get inspired on our top picks of things to do in Kuching, Sarawak.
+Planning a future trip here?
+To discover what to do and where to eat and stay in Kuching, read on.

 1. Visit the Semenggoh Orangutan Sanctuary